ktmeaton/plague-phylogeography/narratives/DHSI2020Local.md

 #### An added benefit of digital publishing is that all images are hyperlinks, and when clicked, will take you to their source.

-#### The image to the right depicts the London plagues in the 17th century, and accompanies an article about the surprising similarities bewteen past and modern pandemics.
+#### The image to the right depicts the London plagues in the 17th century, and accompanies an article about the surprising similarities between past and modern pandemics.

 ```auspiceMainDisplayMarkdown